 It is not impossible to arrange bridging finance for overseas property, but you may struggle to find a lender willing to do this.
 However, there are a few who will, but they are typically accessed through a specialist broker.

 Most lenders will require a substantial asset for security.
 For example, you could use your UK property as collateral for bridging finance for a property you would like to buy in Australia.
 The bridging loan could then be repaid using an international mortgage product from a lender who specialises in foreign property purchases or the sale of your UK property, investments, and endowments of inheritance.
 There will need to be a strong exit strategy for a bridging loan for overseas property in order to be accepted by any lender.

 There are a limited number of specialist lenders who will allow funds to be approved for borrowers looking to buy property abroad with the sole intention of letting them out.
-As with most buy-to-let investments the LTV will usually be around 75% at the most and valuation of the property will be important to achieve acceptance.
+As with most buy-to-let investments, the LTV will usually be around 75% at the most, and the valuation of the property will be important to achieving acceptance.

-Bridging finance to fund property purchases outside of the UK are not limited to individuals but can also be accessed by limited liability companies.
-There are specialist lenders who will consider applications provided the eligibility criteria are met.
-This type of loan is treated similarly to an overseas buy-to-let but personal guarantees by the company directors may be required.
-Although not always needed, a SPV (special purpose vehicle) could improve your chances and get you a better deal.
+Bridging finance to fund property purchases outside the UK is not limited to individuals but can also be accessed by limited liability companies.
+There are specialist lenders who will consider applications, provided the eligibility criteria are met.
+This type of loan is treated similarly to an overseas buy-to-let, but personal guarantees by the company directors may be required.
+Although not always needed, an SPV (special purpose vehicle) could improve your chances and get you a better deal.